japper83/QRadar-RSS-extension-/README.md

 ```
 unzip QRadarAppSDK-1.0.9.zip
 ```
-run the install.sh script with root privileges
+Run the install.sh script with root privileges

 ```
 sudo ./install.sh
 ```

-### QRadar SDK Create an App
+### QRadar SDK Create a new App
-To create a virtual development environment for the QRadar app run the following command:
+To create a new virtual development environment for the QRadar app run the following command:

 ```
 qradar_app_creator create -w <path to myapp>